 If you rent your tube at Boulder Nordic Sport, it will already be inflated.
 BNS will help you tie the tube to the roof of your vehicle.
 They can also lend out portable pumps if you don’t have enough room in your car for the tube.
 Another option is to get a battery-powered or car-lighter adaptor inflation pump to inflate on the fly.

 #4 Pick a Spot & Check Water Levels

-Boulder Creek is very friendly for hopping in an out where you please, especially once the water is a bit lower.
-For larger falls and a more adventurous route, hop in west of Eben G. Fine Park, where Arapahoe and Canyon meet at the bottom of the foothills.
+Boulder Creek is very friendly for hopping in and out where you please, especially once the water is a bit lower.
+For larger falls and a more adventurous route, drop in west of Eben G. Fine Park, where Arapahoe and Canyon meet at the bottom of the foothills.
 For a more relaxed ride, try starting near the civic center.
 Boulder Nordic Sport keeps a map with up-to-date pertinent information like river speed on hand!
 You can also check the Colorado Division of Water Resources to find out how fast the river is flowing.
-BNS suggests that the ideal speed is 100 – 300 cfs.
+BNS suggests that the ideal speed is 100 – 300 CFS.
 Use your own discretion.
 If the river looks too fast or wild, move a bit further downriver to find a calmer spot.
 Some people like to float a long way, or you can go a short distance of a few hundred feet, then get out and walk back upstream to take another ride.
 Extra caution should be taken with children, they can easily step into a fast current or get bumped by another tuber, sending them head over heels!

 #5 Hop In!

 This is the best part.
 After all that work prepping, especially for those of you who are not only prepping yourself but your kids, it is finally time to take a joy ride down the creek!
 Have fun, be safe and enjoy your floating adventures.